michelson/BigBroda/README.md

   #database: "dummy_test"
 ```

-By default if you set the development/production/test BD configuration as a bigquery connection all models are Bigquery, migrations and rake:db operations too.
+By default if you set the development/production/test BD configuration as a bigquery connection all models are Bigquery, migrations and rake:db operations use the BigQuery migration system.

 If you don't want to make all your models BigQuery you can set up specific BQ activeRecord models this way: